Skip to main content

 What examination is there:

-You will undertake the Ascentis Level 1 Speaking and Listening exam in your classroom with your teacher and sometimes other learners on the course.
+You will complete the Ascentis Level 1 Speaking and Listening exam in class with your teacher and classmates.

 How will I know I am making progress: